Higher torsion and secondary transfer of unipotent bundles

 \section{Composition of unipotent fibrations}

 Our next goal is to give a proof of Theorem \ref{MAIN2 THM}.
-Recall that this theorem states that the smooth secondary transfer preserves compositions of unipotent bundles.
-We will also show that an analogous property holds for the homotopy secondary transfer of unipotent fibrations:
+Recall that this theorem states that the homotopy secondary transfer preserves compositions of unipotent fibrations, and the smooth secondary transfer preserves compositions of unipotent bundles.